ashutosh-aanand/my-techshelf/src/content/docs/backend/Spring Security/Introduction.md

 ## Getting Started with Spring Security

-To get started, you can simply add Spring Security to your Spring Boot application by including the following dependency in your `pom.xml` (for Maven projects):
+To get started, you can simply add Spring Security to your Spring Boot application by including the following dependency in your `build.gradle` (for Gradle projects):

 ```gradle
 implementation 'org.springframework.boot:spring-boot-starter-security'`